joshspeagle/ast424-2025/README.md

 ## 📧 Support

 - **Instructor**: Prof. Josh Speagle (Fridays 1-3 PM, AB 206)
-- **TA**: Alicia Savelli (Tuesdays 2-4 PM, Zoom)
+- **TA**: Alicia Savelli (Tuesdays 2-4 PM, CITA Idealab)
 - **GitHub Issues**: Report bugs or request features

 ## 🙏 Acknowledgements

 These tutorials and examples were developed with assistance from [Claude Code](https://claude.com/claude-code), Anthropic's AI coding assistant.
-Claude Code helped create well-tested, reproducible code examples and ensured all notebooks execute correctly with the Multimodal Universe dataset.
+Claude Code helped create well-tested, reproducible code examples and ensured all notebooks executed correctly with the Multimodal Universe dataset.

 The [Multimodal Universe dataset](https://github.com/MultimodalUniverse/MultimodalUniverse) is made available under CC BY 4.0 license by the MultimodalUniverse team and hosted by the Flatiron Institute.